 Library personnel will record instances in which patrons are required to leave the library in a ledger maintained by the library for that purpose.
 Upon the third recorded instance in which a patron is required to leave the library premises within a thirty-day period, the Director shall bar the patron from use of library premises for a period of thirty days.
 Parents or guardians of minors will be notified in writing after the first recorded instance in which a minor is required to leave the library and advised of the consequences of any further recorded instances.

 Parents wishing to appeal such action may do so upon written request to the Board of Library Trustees at the Library’s address.

 In the event a patron barred from the use of the library attempts entry to the library during any such period of exclusion, the police will be summoned and informed of the prior action.

 In the event the patron persists in abusive conduct or disruptive behavior following such a period of exclusion, the Director shall report to the Board of Library Trustees at the first regular board meeting such conduct following prior exclusion and the Board will consider a long-term exclusion of that patron.

 Policy updated June 2022

 BULLETIN BOARD, DISPLAYS, AND EXHIBITS

 The South Beloit Public Library serves the information needs of the community by providing sources of information, assistance in locating information, and serves as a distribution point for various kinds of free literature.
 The library has designated areas for distribution of this free material.
-The primary focus of the distribution of literature is related to educational, governmental, and library materials.
+The primary focus of the distribution of literature is related to educational, cultural, intellectual, charitable, governmental, and library materials.

 The bulletin board and literature racks are available for distribution of non-profit literature by clubs, organizations, institutions, and individuals on a first-come, first-serve basis as space allows.
 Library staff will remove older material when space is compromised.